Reserve your spot today!

 Teacher of Movement since 1974

 Kerry Kreiman, Owner/Director of Pilates Works – is passionate about exercise, fitness, dance, and healthy movement, and greatly enjoys sharing those interests with others.
 As a mover in an aging body, she continually finds renewed curiosity and respect for the miracle that is the human body and its many possibilities for positive change.
-As a master trainer, having taught Pilates for twenty years, she continues to investigate the potential for healthy movement in all decades of life.
+As a master trainer, having taught Pilates for over twenty years, she continues to investigate the potential for healthy movement in all decades of life.

 Thoughts on aging bodies: “I recognize the aging body has certain realities and limitations, but I am continually astounded by the positive change that is possible in any body, at any age or stage in life, especially if the right choices and processes are applied with good common sense.
 One of the beautiful things about Pilates, and other functional fitness methods, is that people over 50 are finding a new lease on life and what feels like a brand new body through the magic of mindful exercise!”

 Kerry is also a certified trainer of the PFilates Program of Pelvic Floor Performance Training, which applies Plyometric principles to pelvic floor strengthening techniques for optimum results.
 Developed by Dr. Bruce Crawford, MD, this exercise program is a product of scientific testing of muscle contractions while performing various Pilates exercises.
 The PFilates program is based on the principle that bladder control is a fitness issue which can be changed through exercise.
 Additional benefits from increased pelvic floor strength can include improving or eliminating erectile dysfunction.
 The pelvic floor muscles are integrated with other core support muscles which impact core strength throughout the entire body.
 To learn more about our PFilates options, click HERE.